LeGrad: An Explainability Method for Vision Transformers via Feature Formation Sensitivity: Method

 The transformation of the initial sequence $Z^0 \in \mathbb{R}^{(n+1) \times d}$ through the ViT involves $L$ layers, each performing a series of operations.
 Specifically, each layer $l$ applies multi-head self-attention (MSA) followed by a multilayer perceptron (MLP) block, both with residual connections:

-After $L$ layers, the image representation can be obtained via various strategies:
+After $L$ layers, the visual features can be obtained via:

-\textbf{[CLS] token:} The class token approach, as introduced in the original ViT paper~\cite{dosovitskiy2020image}, uses the processed class token as the image embedding $\bar{z}_{[CLS]} = z^L_0$.
+\textbf{[CLS] token:} The class token approach, as introduced in ViT~\citep{dosovitskiy2020image}, uses the processed class token as the image embedding $\bar{z}_{[CLS]} = z^L_0$.
 This method relies on the transformer's ability to aggregate information from the patch tokens into the class token during training.

-\textbf{Attentional Pooler:} as used in \cite{lee2019set, yu2022coca, zhai2023sigmoid}, employs an additional multi-head attention layer with a learnable query token $q_{pool} \in \mathbb{R}^d$.
+\textbf{Attentional Pooler:} Attention Pooling, as e.g. used in SigLIP~\citep{zhai2023sigmoid} employs an multi-head attention layer~\citep{lee2019set, yu2022coca} with a learnable query token $q_{pool} \in \mathbb{R}^d$.
 This token interacts with the final layer patch tokens to produce the pooled representation $\bar{z}_{AttnPool}$:

 where $W_K, W_V \in \mathbb{R}^{d \times d}$ are learnable projection matrices.